lnihlen/lnihlen.github.io/_posts/2018-08-24-the-curtiss-hera.md

 beautiful weather, which around here is most days, strafing the 17 and then splitting lanes on the parking lot that some folks call Highway 85 all the way into the Mothership in Mountain View.
-It's a civilized way to get around in a decreasingly civil transportation environment.
+It's a civilized way to get around in an increasingly uncivil transportation environment.

 There's much to like in the Zero.
 I hear the earlier models were plagued by reliability issues but have had Zero problems with mine (hnurr hrr hrr).
 The